statengeneraal/laws-markdown/verdrag/international/convention/for/the/prevention/of/pollution/from/ships/1973/BWBV0003241/README.md

 2. In the case of ships of less than 400 gross tonnage, the Administration may establish appropriate measures in order to ensure that the applicable provisions of chapter 3 are complied with.
 3. Surveys of ships as regards the enforcement of the provisions of this Annex shall be carried out by officers of the Administration.

 .1.
 The Administration may, however, entrust the surveys either to surveyors nominated for the purpose or to organizations recognized by it.
-Such organizations shall comply with the guidelines adopted by the Organization;<sup> 1) Refer to the Guidelines for the authorization of organizations acting on behalf of the Administration, adopted by the Organization by resolution A.739(18), as may be amended by the Organization, and the Specifications on the survey and certification functions of recognized organizations acting on behalf of the Administration, adopted by the Organization by resolution A.789(19), as may be amended by the Organization. </sup>
+Such organizations shall comply with the guidelines adopted by the Organization;

 .2.
 The survey of marine diesel engines and equipment for compliance with regulation 13 of this Annex shall be conducted in accordance with the revised NO<sub>x</sub> Technical Code 2008;

 .3.
 When a nominated surveyor or recognized organization determines that the condition of the equipment does not correspond substantially with the particulars of the certificate, they shall ensure that corrective action is taken and shall in due course notify the Administration.
 If such corrective action is not taken, the certificate shall be withdrawn by the Administration.
 If the ship is in a port of another Party, the appropriate authorities of the port State shall also be notified immediately.
 When an officer of the Administration, a nominated surveyor or recognized organization has notified the appropriate authorities of the port State, the Government of the port State concerned shall give such officer, surveyor or organization any necessary assistance to carry out their obligations under this regulation; and

 .4.
 In every case, the Administration concerned shall fully guarantee the completeness and efficiency of the survey and shall undertake to ensure the necessary arrangements to satisfy this obligation.
-4. Ships to which chapter 4 applies shall also be subject to the surveys specified below, taking into account Guidelines adopted by the Organization<sup> 3) Refer to Guidelines on Survey and Certification of the Energy Efficiency Design Index. </sup>:
+4. Ships to which chapter 4 applies shall also be subject to the surveys specified below, taking into account Guidelines adopted by the Organization:

 .1.
 An initial survey before a new ship is put in service and before the International Energy Efficiency Certificate is issued.
 The survey shall verify that the ship’s attained EEDI is in accordance with the requirements in chapter 4, and that the SEEMP required by regulation 22 is on board;